 - Make keto chips using your favorite vegetables (think kale, eggplant chips, etc.).

 Recipes Swaps Using non starchy vegetables

 It’s truly shocking how well these non starchy vegetables can work as ingredient subs for high carb vegetables!
 I’ve already shared a few of my favorite swaps in the sections above, here are a few more, that even picky eaters will enjoy!

-For french frt cravings, check out these low carb french fries using zucchini (amazing, I swear).
+For french frt cravings, check out these keto french fries using zucchini (amazing, I swear).

-To curb those potato chips cravings, check out my eggplant chips, kale chips, and of course, low carb tortilla chips always do the trick!
+To curb those potato chips cravings, check out my eggplant chips, kale chips, and of course, keto tortilla chips always do the trick!

 Vegetables are chock full of vitamins and nutrients, making them an important additional to every eating plan!
 I hope this article helped to shine light on the fact that you shouldn’t sacrifice that extra dose of greens just because you’re on low carb diet or sticking to a low carb lifestyle.